drewbertola/tasks/README.md

 login in as **guest[]()@example.com** using password **secret_123**

-*all data is truncated and reseeded hourly*
+*all data is truncated and reseeded every few hours*